• Skip to primary navigation

 Instructions

-• Once onions are softened and turning translucent, add ½ lb sliced skirt steak.
+• Once onions are softened and turning translucent, add ½ pound sliced skirt steak.
 Cook for about 3 minutes on the first side, then flip each slice to cook for 3 minutes on the other side.
 This will give you medium-rare beef slices.

 • After the beef has started cooking, add sauce and veggies.
 Stir every few minutes and cook for about 7-10 minutes or until veggies are tender and sauce has thickened.